infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/Ludum Dare/2022/Game Document.md

 "this is going to be a pain coming back up"

-"this part is mainly just forest"

-"a transitional space if you will"

-"tho, the kids used to play on the trees"

-"i tried to climb up to the tree house last year, but it collapsed"
+"i'll definitely regret this"

+"i might as well just seal off ring 2"

+"ah...shut up"

 [into ring 3, a flat pathway with farm pits]

-"I remember when ring 3 was entirely farmland"

-"I wish uncle johnny had survived the attack"

-"i wouldn't have to grow my own food by myself"
+"ring 3, farmland"

+"or at least...used to be"

-"we used to run through his field when we were young"
+"we used to play hide and seek here"

+"until someone got bitten by a snake"

-"he would chase us with a fork"
+"the farmers would chase us out with a fork"

 [into ring 4, lumber processing]

 "ah...good times"

-"if only Markus had got to station 30 fast enough"

-"i suppose it's no use saying that since he's dead"

-"and i suppose...everyone else"
+"now that i think about it"

+"the lumberjacks were insane"

+"rebuilding a civilization"

+"a literal wooden onion...as dad called it"

+"to think that we only have 5 left"

 [into ring 5]

+"alright...last one"

+"in, and out"

 [a cry in the darkness]

-"oh shit"
+"oh you gotta be kidding me"

-"i have to seal off ring 5"
+"i'll have to seal off ring 5"

+"god damit"